-Additionally you must fill a health surveillance form online after check-in and prior to arrival: https://ears.health.go.ke/airline_registration/.
+All travelers arriving at any port of entry into Kenyan will be required to fill the passenger locater form on the ‘Jitenge’ platform https://ears.health.go.ke/local_airline_registration/.
 After submitting the form you will receive a QR code via email which has to be shown to port health officials in order to proceed to arrival immigration.

 You need to obtain a valid visa online under http://evisa.go.ke/evisa.html.
 The processing time for an e-visa is two business days.

 Persons travelling out of the Country will be required to abide by the particular travel, health and COVID-19 related requirements of the destination country, any transit countries and your airline.

 All travelers to countries requiring antigen testing hours before undertake pre travel rapid antigen test at the MOH Port Health facility at the airport and the results uploaded to the Trusted Travel platform (https://globalhaven.org/).